-That look quickly faded when I then asked them why the moon doesn’t always look like a circle.
-Where does all of its light go when it looks like it’s missing part of the circle?
+That look quickly faded when I then asked them the next question.
+“Why the moon doesn’t always look like a circle?
+Where does all of its light go when it looks like it’s missing part of the circle?”
 They were stumped.

-So I handed my 3 year old the flashlight that would act as our sun, my 5 year old the earth (a ball we covered in clay) and I grabbed the medium ball that would be our moon.
+So, I handed my 3 year-old the flashlight that would act as our sun.
+I gave my 5 year-old the earth (a ball we covered in clay) and grabbed the medium ball that would be our moon.
 I intentionally made the moon a little on the large size so it would be easier for my kiddos to see the light reflecting off it.